fredclausen/nixos/README.md

 | -------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------- |
 | desktop.enable       | Enable desktop environment                                                                                             | false   |
 | desktop.enable_extra | Enable extra packages.
 These are gated because on my VM there are a handful of packages that will not work on aarch64. | false   |

+## Caveats

+[!WARNING]
+There are a few non-nixy things here.
+For instance, development packages are installed system wide.
+This is done to make lazygit work, as well as a few other random things that needed access to system development packages.

 ## Provided Packages